Physiotherapy And Occupational Therapy: Helping Canadian Seniors

 May 20th, 2016 / By triOS College

 Thanks to the miracles of medical science, people are now living longer than ever before.
 Unfortunately, there remains no cure for aging.
 Yes, more and more Canadians now live into their 80s, but our bodies still gradually disintegrate.
 What good is a long life if you are immobile and unable to enjoy yourself?
-But, physiotherapy and occupational therapy, and therapists, use their specialized training to help our elderly citizens fight against the ravages of age and live normal, productive lives for as long as possible.
+But, physiotherapy and occupational therapy help our elderly citizens fight against the ravages of age and live normal, productive lives for as long as possible.

 As we age, the changes in our bodies compromise flexibility and mobility.
 Decreased activity, brought about by low energy levels, is also problematic.
 Furthermore, our bone density decreases, while our body fat levels increase.
 These conditions cause seniors to spend less time exercising, reducing both their physical condition and their level of independence.

 Physiotherapists work with their clients to reduce these negative impacts.
 The therapist assesses the client in order to determine the areas in which they are strong and the ones that need particular attention.
 The physio and the client then decide on a series of goals to aim for and a time frame in which to attain them.

 By adopting a regimen of safe exercises created specifically for them, seniors improve their balance, coordination, flexibility, motor control, and strength.
 These improvements, and the extra physical activity that result, can also help to improve the client’s cognitive functions, providing a further benefit.